AlainParadis/HEAL610/lit-review.md

 The first and most important message to share is the vision for the proposed change {% cite kotter_leading_2007 %}.
 Having a well articulated vision that is clearly communicated brings stakeholders together with a clear understanding of each others' expectations {% cite cooper_university_2016 %}, {% cite fleming_successful_2018 %}.
 Re-articulating the vision on a regular basis helps keep everyone on track {% cite kezar_redesigning_2006 %}.
 Likewise, dissemination of WIL best practices to all stakeholders promotes their use {% cite ferns_driving_2016 %}.

+Leading this change process requires moving beyond simply describing communication practices.
+They're not simply a tactic.
+They are the infrastructure of the change process.
+They need to address institutional realities and human behaviours.
+Adopting a multi-level messaging approach which ranges from broadcast using digital newsletters and LMS announcements, to peer-to-peer dialogue using Slack or Teams mitigates cynicism and formalizes best practices into policy.

 <!-- Talks about building a coalition, p.15, {% cite kezar_redesigning_2006 %} -->

 ### Co-Design with Students